-Today, William Drabble’s Michelin-starred Seven Park Place at St James’s Hotel and its sibling - William’s Bar and Bistro - are recognised among the most exciting restaurants on the London dining scene.
+Today, William Drabble’s Seven Park Place at St James’s Hotel and its sibling, William’s Bar and Bistro, are recognised among the most exciting restaurants on the London dining scene.
 Here William Drabble not only created the menus but had a hand in the restaurant’s elegant design, and it can boast the accolade of being London’s smallest Michelin starred restaurant.